-Needless to say, this list is purely subjective.
+Needless to say, this list is entirely subjective.
 While I’d happily argue that the majority of anime featured here are of at least a decent quality, the driving factor behind my choices is purely personal.
-These are all shows that I’ve loved and continue to love through multiple re-watches, regardless of their flaws (or popular opinion).
+These are all shows that I’ve loved and continue to love through multiple re-watches, regardless of their flaws or popular opinion.
 As such, I have no particular interest in defending my picks aside from what I’ve already written about them here – this page is simply so that readers can get an idea of what anime I like and why.
-My aim is to update it annually.

-Note that in an attempt to narrow things down, I have only included televised shows on this list (so no movies, specials, OVAs, etc., sorry).
+Note that in an attempt to narrow things down, I have only included originally televised shows on this list (so no movies, specials, OVAs, etc.).

 20. Toradora!
 (J.C.Staff, 2008-2009)

 Funnily enough, I didn’t much care for Toradora! at first.
 In hindsight, my mistake was probably that I tried to view the show as a comedy, when in fact it’s really more of a drama that just happens to have a few genuinely side-splitting moments along the way.
 Critics seem quick to label Toradora! as a fanservicey title (in the most general sense of the word, not in the random panty-shot kind of way) masquerading as a meaningful story, whereas I see it as a meaningful story masquerading as a fanservicey title.
 Sure, there are love triangles, dumb misunderstandings and Complicated Feelings™ galore, but there’s also a ton of heart to this series, and some interesting twists on otherwise done-to-death themes – to say nothing of some surprisingly fantastic character dynamics.
 This is slice-of-life high school romance done right, and it’s my honest belief that Toradora! breathes new life into the genre.

 19. Gankutsuou: The Count of Monte Cristo (Gonzo, 2004-2005)